acampergue/acampergue.github.io/README.md

 _5 development missions, 2 system administration tasks_

 * Designed and developed a simulation framework for radar systems detecting missiles.
-(3 months)
 * Created a persistence framework for efficient storage and retrieval of simulation data.
-(3 months)
 * Collaborated on the development of an OpenGL-based windowing API to visually display the simulation in real-time.
-(2 months)
 * Implemented enhancements and modifications to the multi-language code generation tool named Comet.
-(2 months)
-* Developed a model-to-model (M2M) transformation tool enabling seamless communication between radars using different protocols, by generating necessary stubs to bridge the communication gap (2 months)
+* Developed a model-to-model (M2M) transformation tool enabling seamless communication between radars using different protocols, by generating necessary stubs to bridge the communication gap.
 * Managed deployment and administration of a development server, supporting a team of approximately 30 users across three departments
 * Automated the deployment process for development laptops, streamlining setup and configuration